notablegrace/resonance/README.md

 ## Instructions

+- Install packages with `npm install`
+- Create a .env file and replace values
-Run with the command `npm run start`
+- Run with the command `npm run start`